gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 ### Plugin and feature requirements

-In general, the minimum set of features that any physics engine plugin must implement to be supported by Ignition Gazebo is as below:
+In general, the minimum set of features that any physics engine plugin must implement to be supported by Gazebo is as below:
 - \ref gz::physics::FindFreeGroupFeature "FindFreeGroupFeature"
 - \ref gz::physics::SetFreeGroupWorldPose "SetFreeGroupWorldPose"
 - \ref gz::physics::FreeGroupFrameSemantics "FreeGroupFrameSemantics"